Purpose Is Top-Down

 ## Evaluate New Ideas

-If you have a great new idea, don’t immediately knock it down or analyse it away by thinking it’s impossible for reasons of time, money, or difficulty.
-Note it down and be positive.
-Think of and write down the path to implementation, the steps you could take to getting it done.
+If you have a great new idea, don’t immediately knock it down or analyse it away by thinking it’s impossible, whether for reasons of available time, money, or difficulty.
+Note it down and be positive: imagine how it could be implemented, and the steps you could take to get it done.

-Over time, you will have many ideas noted down, and some may overlap; you may need to put some aside.
-This sorting and linking phase is where you evaluate each one, but also see if an item relates to others.
+Some of what you record may overlap or you may need to put aside.
+This sorting and linking is where you evaluate each item to see if it relates to others.

 ![[linking-ideas-together.png]]